Arcadia-Science/chlamy-comparison/README.md

 ## Image segmentation

 This section of the pipeline will utilize the Allen Institute's cell segmentation software (https://www.allencell.org/segmenter.html) to generate segmentation masks of the deconvolved data you processed above.
+You can use the Napari plug-in or run their code through jupyter notebooks.
 Please refer to the documentation associated with their github repository (https://github.com/AllenCell/aics-segmentation) in order to install their software in your operating system.
+The napari version is accessible here:

-### Adjusting parameters for image segmentation
+### Adjusting parameters for image segmentation in Napari using the Allen Institute Cell Segmentation plug-in

 5. navigate to the directory containing the cloned aics-segmentation github respository and in the activated environment run:

-                jupyter notebook

 In your default browser running the jupyter notebook nagivate to /lookup_table_demo and select:

                 playground_Sec61b.ipynb

 This will open up a jupyter notebook where you can determine the parameter settings you need to adjust in order to generate segmentation masks for your deconvolved data.

 ### Batch processing to generate image segmentation masks